UPDATE: Service dog that went missing after veteran’s car was stolen found safely

 INDIANAPOLIS, Ind. – A Marine veteran’s missing service dog was safely found on Wednesday.

-IMPD asked the public to help find 2-year-old Wrigley on Tuesday after its owner’s vehicle was stolen on the south side of Indianapolis.
+IMPD asked the public to help find 2-year-old Wrigley on Tuesday after the Toyota 4Runner that he was in was stolen from a Flying J truck stop on the south side of Indianapolis.

+"He's trained to sense oncoming seizures and migraine headaches," said Lana Whitner.
+"He's my lifeline right now."

 The vehicle was later recovered on the east side, but police say the dog, a Rhodesian Ridgeback mix, was not inside.

-“This is not just a dog, it’s family,” wrote IMPD.
-“Please help locate!”

 Thankfully, officials say Wrigley was found in the area of 5800 Southern Ave. on the city’s southeast side.
+IMPD says a community member saw him and called authorities for help.
+The pup was reportedly scared, but police say he came out to find his owners after some encouragement.

+“This happy ending is brought to you by the community working together,” said IMPD.
+“Thank you to all that helped.”